 In August 2009, in advance of his new album, a Kris Kristofferson penned song entitled "Mean Old Man", was released for download.
 An EP featuring that tune and four more was also released on amazon.com on November 11th.
 2009 also brought the 60th anniversary of Jerry Lee's first public performance when he sang "Drinking Wine Spo-Dee-O-Dee" at a car dealership on November 19th, 1949 in Ferriday Louisiana.

 In June of 2012, Jerry Lee announced an October 28th release date for both his next album, "Rock & Roll Time", and his biography, Jerry Lee Lewis: His Own Story.
-The book will cover the making of Lewis' biggest hits, as well as addressing the many controversies that have surrounded his life, from his numerous marriages to his feuds with other artists.
+The book covers the making of Lewis' biggest hits as well as addressing the many controversies that have surrounded his life, from his numerous marriages to his feuds with other artists.
 At 78 years old, he had just two live appearances booked, July 5th at Harrah's Rincon in Valley Center, California, and October 30th at B.B.
 King's Blues Club and Grill in New York City.

 On October 24th, 2014, Jerry Lee appeared on The Late Show With David Letterman where he performed a condensed version of "Rock & Roll Time" after Dave's opening monologue.
 During commercial breaks, Jerry Lee, along with Paul Shaffer And The CBS Orchestra, performed several of his hit songs.